Abortions take place in NHS hospitals or in private clinics.

 Centres listed on Pregnancy Choices Directory offer a safe place to consider and discuss all your options.

-To find out more about abortion, contact an advisor for non-judgemental help & advice — check the list of Pregnancy Choices centres to find your nearest centre.
+To find out more about abortion, contact an advisor for non-judgemental help & advice — check the list to find your closest source of help.

 You may also like to: